akashgupta9990/Tutorials/YDKJS/4. Types & Grammer/Types & Grammer.md

 ## Boxing Wrappers
 primitive value doesn't have any property/function.
-While using them JS automatically add a type wrapper so we can use their properties.
+While using them, JS automatically add a type wrapper so we can use their properties.

 ```js
 var a = "abc";